iron-fish/website/docs/whitepaper/2_networking.md

 ##### Looking Forward

 We are exploring how to improve the block propagation at the application level before the main net launch.
 Instead of sending the entire block, a node will first send a header of the block.
-The peer node can then verify that it didn’t already receive it before requesting the data of the full block.
+The peer node can then verify that it didn't already receive it before requesting the data of the full block.
 We are also considering other implementations like [IBLTs](https://gist.github.com/gavinandresen/e20c3b5a1d4b97f79ac2) or [Minisketch](https://github.com/sipa/minisketch) to understand the pros and cons of each solution.